-- a.
+a.
 Awards that include Federal and non-Federal sharing incorporate a budget consisting of shared allowable costs.
 If actual allowable costs are less than the total approved budget, the Federal and non-Federal cost shares must be calculated by applying the approved Federal and non-Federal cost share ratios to actual allowable costs.
-If actual allowable costs exceed the total approved budget, the Federal share must not exceed the total Federal dollar amount authorized by the award. - b.
+If actual allowable costs exceed the total approved budget, the Federal share must not exceed the total Federal dollar amount authorized by the award.

+b.
 The non-Federal share, whether in cash or third-party in-kind contributions, is to be paid out at the same general rate as the Federal share.
 Exceptions to this requirement may be granted by the Grants Officer based on sufficient documentation demonstrating previously determined plans for, or later commitment of, cash or third-party in-kind contributions.
-In any case, the recipient must meet its cost share commitment as set forth in the terms and conditions of the award; failure to do so may result in the assignment of specific award conditions or other further action as specified in Standard Term A.06 (Unsatisfactory Performance or Non-Compliance with Award Provisions).
-The non-Federal entity must create and maintain sufficient records justifying all non-Federal sharing requirements to facilitate questions and audits; see Section D of these Standard Terms (Audits), for audit requirements.
-See 2 C.F.R. § 200.306 for additional requirements regarding cost sharing.
+In any case, the recipient must meet its cost share commitment as set forth in the terms and conditions of the award; failure to do so may result in the assignment of specific award conditions or other further action as specified in General Term A.06 (Unsatisfactory Performance or Non-Compliance with Award Provisions).
+The recipient or subrecipient must create and maintain sufficient records justifying all non-Federal sharing requirements to facilitate questions and audits; see Section D. Audits of these terms for audit requirements.
+See 2 CFR § 200.306 for additional requirements regarding cost sharing.